DHARSHANV7/genai-ner-bart-gradio/README.md

 To design and develop a prototype application for Named Entity Recognition (NER) by leveraging a fine-tuned BART model and deploying the application using the Gradio framework for user interaction and evaluation.

 ### PROBLEM STATEMENT:

-### DESIGN STEPS:
+### Design Steps

-#### STEP 1: Import Libraries and Load Environment Variables
+### Step 1: Import Required Libraries

-Import the necessary Python libraries: os, json, requests, gradio, and dotenv.

-Load the .env file to access the Hugging Face API key and model endpoints securely.
+First, we import the necessary Python libraries such as os, json, requests, gradio, and dotenv.
+These libraries help us handle environment variables, send API requests, and create the user interface.
+We also load the .env file to securely access the Hugging Face API key and model endpoint.

-#### STEP 2: Define Helper Function for API Calls
+### Step 2: Create Helper Function for API Request

-Create a get_completion() function that sends HTTP POST requests to the Hugging Face Inference API.

-Include Authorization headers for secure access using the API token.
+Next, we create a function called get_completion().
+This function sends a POST request to the Hugging Face Inference API.
+It also includes the Authorization header using the API token so that the request can securely access the model.

-#### STEP 3: Define the Named Entity Recognition (NER) Function
+### Step 3: Implement the Named Entity Recognition (NER) Function

-Use the get_completion() function to send input text to the NER model endpoint.

-Process the JSON response and extract named entities.

-#### STEP 4: Token Merging (Optional Enhancement)

-Implement a merge_tokens() helper function to merge subword tokens (e.g., “Cal” + “##ifornia” → “California”) for cleaner entity visualization.
+Then we define the NER function which takes the input text from the user.
+This function calls the get_completion() helper function and sends the text to the NER model endpoint.
+After receiving the response, it processes the JSON data and extracts the named entities such as person names, locations, and organizations.

+### Step 4: Merge Tokens (Optional Step)
+Sometimes the model splits words into smaller parts called tokens (for example: “Cal” and “##ifornia”).
+To make the output easier to read, we implement a merge_tokens() function which combines these tokens into a single word like “California”.

-#### STEP 5: Build Gradio Interface
+### Step 5: Create the Gradio User Interface

-Create a Gradio interface using gr.Interface() with:
+Finally, we build a simple Gradio interface using gr.Interface().

-Input: Textbox for entering text.

-Output: HighlightedText for displaying entities.

-Example texts for quick testing.
+The input is a textbox where users can enter the text.

+The output is a highlighted text display that shows the detected entities.

+We also add example sentences so users can quickly test the application.

-Launch the application using demo.launch(share=True) to generate a public link for access.
+After setting up the interface, we run the application using demo.launch(share=True), which generates a public link so others can access and test the application easily.

 ### PROGRAM:
 ```